Clustering binding sites based on distance and similarity metrics

 The result is a dense numerical vector of equal length for all binding sites, ready for pairwise comparison

-- Computing the distance between 2 distance vectors and distance matrix Once I had site vectors, it was just a matter of computing the distance (using (L2/Euclidean or L1/Manhattan etc.) between 2 vectors and then the distance matrix.
+Once I had site vectors, it was just a matter of computing the distance (using (L2/Euclidean or L1/Manhattan etc.) between 2 vectors to get this third type of distance metric.

+For each type of distance metric, it was necessary to compute a distance matrix.
 The distance matrix is a 2D array where entry (i, j) represents the distance between binding site i and binding site j.
 And although the binding sites themselves are the “items” being clustered, each row in the distance matrix corresponds to a binding site, and the algorithm assigns a cluster label to that row.

 def pairwise_distances_with_library(sites, distance_func, distance_type):